Controlling the false discovery rate via knockoffs: Comparison with other variable selection techniques

 \subsubsection{Comparing methods}

-We begin with a comparison of seven methods: the equi-variant and the SDP constructions for the knockoff and knockoff+ filters; the BHq procedure; the BHq procedure with the log-factor correction \cite{BY01} to guarantee FDR control with dependent z-scores (i.e.~this applies BHq with $q/S(p)$ replacing $q$, as in \eqnref{BenYeku}); and the BHq procedure with whitened noise, as in \eqnref{whiten}.
-To summarize our earlier discussions, the equi-variant and SDP constructions for knockoff+, the BHq method with the log-factor correction, and the BHq method with whitened noise are all guaranteed to control FDR at the nominal level $q$; the other methods do not offer this exact guarantee.
+We begin with a comparison of seven methods: the equi-variant and the SDP constructions for the knockoff and knockoff$+$ filters, the BHq procedure, the BHq procedure with the log-factor correction \cite{BY01} to guarantee FDR control with dependent z-scores [i.e., this applies BHq with $q/S(p)$ replacing $q$] and the BHq procedure with whitened noise, as in \eqref{eqn:whiten}.
+To summarize our earlier discussions, the equi-variant and SDP constructions for knockoff$+$, the BHq method with the log-factor correction, and the BHq method with whitened noise are all guaranteed to control FDR at the nominal level $q$; the other methods do not offer this exact guarantee.

 In this simulation, we use the problem size $n=3000$, $p=1000$ and a number $k = 30$ of variables in the model.
-We first draw $\X\in\R^{n\times p}$ with i.i.d.~$\mathcal{N}(0,1)$ entries, then normalize its columns.
+We first draw $\X\in\R^{n\times p}$ with i.i.d. $\mathcal{N}(0,1)$ entries, then normalize its columns.
 Next, to define $\b$, we choose $k=30$ coefficients at random and choose $\beta_j$ randomly from $\{\pm A\}$ for each of the $k$ selected coefficients, where $A=3.5$ is the signal amplitude.
-Finally, we draw $\y\sim \mathcal{N}(\X\b, \ident)$.
-The signal amplitude $A=3.5$ is selected because $3.5$ is approximately the expected value of $\max_{1 \le j \le p} |\X_j^\top \bm z|$ where $\bm z \sim \mathcal{N}(\bm 0,\ident)$ (each $\X_j^\top\bm z$ is approximately a standard normal variable if $\beta_j=0$).
+Finally, we draw $\y\sim\mathcal{N}(\X\b, \ident)$.
+The signal amplitude $A=3.5$ is selected because $3.5$ is approximately the expected value of $\max_{1 \le j \le p} |\X_j^\top\mathbf z|$ where $\mathbf z \sim\mathcal{N}(\mathbf0,\ident)$ (each $\X_j^\top\y$ is approximately a standard normal variable if $\beta_j=0$).
 Setting the signal amplitude to be near this maximal noise level ensures a setting where it is possible, but not trivial, to distinguish signal from noise.

-\tabref{setting1} displays the resulting FDR and power obtained by each method, averaged over $600$ trials.
-Empirically, all of the methods result in a FDR that is near or below the nominal level $q=20\%$.
-Comparing the power, both constructions of knockoff and knockoff+ (power $>60\%$) significantly outperform BHq (power $\approx 49\%$).
+Table~\ref{tab:setting1} displays the resulting FDR and power obtained by each method, averaged over $600$ trials.
+Empirically, all of the methods result in an FDR that is near or below the nominal level $q=20\%$.
+Comparing their power, knockoff and knockoff$+$ (power $>60\%$) significantly outperform BHq (power $\approx49\%$).